What Is a Multi-Cloud Strategy?

 Multi-cloud lets you match the right workload to the right cloud, instead of forcing every application into a single platform.
 This enables faster scaling of services during high-demand periods and access to innovation across multiple platforms, not just one.

-3. Reduced Vendor Lock-in Risk
+3. Reduces Vendor Lock-In Risk

 A single-cloud strategy makes businesses highly dependent on one provider’s ecosystem, pricing model, and roadmap.
 This can be risky if the provider changes terms / pricing or that customer support in your region becomes subpar.